 And bam!
 It looks like S1 held as support!
 What’s more, if you had targeted PP as your take profit point, you would have hit your PT!
 Woohoo!
 Ice cream and pizza for you!

 Of course, it ain’t always that simple.
 You shouldn’t rely only on the pivot point levels.
 You should note whether pivot point levels line up with former support and resistance levels.

-You can also incorporate candlestick analysis and other types of indicators to help give you more confirmation.For example, if you see that a doji has formed over S1, or that the stochastic is indicating oversold conditions, then the odds are higher that S1 will hold as support.
+You can also incorporate candlestick analysis and other types of indicators to help give you more confirmation.For example, if you see that a doji has formed over S1, or that the stochastic is indicating oversold conditions, then the odds are higher than S1 will hold as support.

 Also, most of the time, trading normally takes place between the first support and resistance levels.

-Occasionally, price will test the second levels and every once in a while, the third levels will be tested.
+Occasionally, the price will test the second levels and every once in a while, the third levels will be tested.

-Lastly, you should also fully understand that sometimes, price will just break through all the levels like how Rafael Nadal breezes through the competition on clay courts.
+Lastly, you should also fully understand that sometimes, the price will just break through all the levels like how Rafael Nadal breezes through the competition on clay courts.

 What will you do when that happens?

 Continue to hold onto your trade and be a sucker and watch your account dwindle away?
 Or will you take advantage and get back some pips?

 In the next lesson, we’ll teach you how to take advantage of when these levels break down.